texttechnologylab/GermanWordEmbeddings-NER/README.md

 This short script performs a grammar-dependent morphological processing of the raw text data.
 Such data can be either be a large text corpus used for computing the word embeddings or a smaller labeled dataset used for training the neural network according to a given downstream-task (e.g. named entity recognition).
 Using this script prior to any training process improves the quality of the original resources, utimately leading to an increase of the final performance.

-The pre-trained word embeddings produced with this morphological processing are provided under the following [link](https://www.texttechnologylab.org/resources2018/).
+The pre-trained word embeddings produced with this morphological processing are provided (under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license) at the following [link](https://www.texttechnologylab.org/resources2018/).

 NOTE: The results of this script (i.e. (1) word embeddings & (2) labled datasets) can be used to train the [NER Tagger](https://github.com/glample/tagger) for reproducing and evaluating the performance boost.
 Further details can be found in the reference below.
 Please cite the reference if you happen to use it in your work.